A Unique Program

 One of the other benefits of opening Life Launch to all young adults 17-21 years old is that it creates opportunities for the youth to socialize with peers from other backgrounds.
 Even the older leadership at Life Launch is not coming as “experts” but as supports alongside those who attend.
 Another benefit of eating together is that we all have an informal time to talk and build relationships over dinner.

-We are blessed to have a long list of incredibly talented, educated, and well-known speakers who are donating their time, expertise, and in some cases goods to Finally Family Homes.
+We are fortunate to have a long list of incredibly talented, educated, and well-known speakers.
+These wonderful people are donating their time, expertise, and in some cases goods to Finally Family Homes.
 They will teach life skills to young adults who attend.
-We, the volunteers for Life Launch, are also looking forward to learning the fantastic tips, techniques, and recipes for success from our guest speakers.
+The volunteers for Life Launch, are also looking forward to learning the fantastic tips, techniques, and recipes for success from our guest speakers.

 Strategically Planned Topics

 To us, “just getting by” isn’t enough.
 We aim to launch our youth into adulthood with an edge.
-Using Maslow’s Hierarchy of Needs, the focus of our work will include empowering youth to best take care of their own basic needs (food and shelter), safety, security, personal growth, and achievement.
-This includes sessions that focus on building financial security using the Annie E Casey Foundation’s evidence-based curriculum, “Keys to your Financial Future.”
+Using Maslow’s Hierarchy of Needs, the focus of our work includes empowering youth to best take care of their own basic needs (food and shelter), safety, security, personal growth, and achievement.
+Additionally, sessions that focus on building financial security will be taught using the Annie E Casey Foundation’s evidence-based curriculum, “Keys to your Financial Future.”

 Being successful in helping those who come to our foster care transition program means increasing participant confidence, self-esteem, and problem-solving skills.
 We’ve put strategies into place for Life Launch to build connection and inclusiveness.
 Ideally, each participant becomes (and feels like) a valued member of the club.

 Did we mention all of this is FREE for participants?